 We are delighted to offer an incredible Prenatal Teacher Training with the inimitable Shana Celnicker-Chong.
-The program is a comprehensive immersion for otherwise certified teachers and beyond that wish to glean skills and wisdom about how to serve this community.
+The program is a comprehensive, modular immersion for otherwise certified teachers and beyond that wish to glean skills and wisdom about how to serve this community.

-Featuring 85+ hours of content and teaching practicum spread over five months, when you are finished you will feel confident and able to support your pregnant students physically, mentally and emotionally.
-Each year, we gather a rich program of students, teachers, educators and birth professionals to deepen your knowledge of yoga and pregnancy beyond the "do’s and don'ts" of prenatal yoga.
-Currently we are fully accredited through Yoga Alliance, though for political reasons we are considering leaving this directory in Fall 2019.
-See below for a statement on and call for public comment on potentially leaving the Yoga Alliance.
-Completion of the program will earn you the registration mark RPNT until such time as we make a decision, and your comments are encouraged at email@example.com
+Featuring 85+ hours of content and teaching practicum spread over three months, when you are finished you will feel confident and able to support your pregnant students physically, mentally and emotionally.
+We gather a rich program of students, teachers, educators and birth professionals to deepen your knowledge of yoga and pregnancy beyond the "do’s and don'ts" of prenatal yoga.

 Equity and Inclusion Commitment